tobsirl/HTML-CSS/JonasSchmedtmann/07-Omnifood/content/content.md

 - Navigation
 - Hero
 - Featured in
-- Features
 - How it works
 - Meals (list of diets)
-- Gallery
-- Testimonials
+- Testimonials + Gallery
-- Pricing
+- Pricing + Features
 - CTA
 - Footer